almx/SystemUrlFilter/README.md

 This will make the application block the URL "https://www.everquest.com/free-to-play" and similar, and prevent it from being opened in your browser.

+If you don't use wildcards, only that precise URL will be blocked.

+If no filter matches the URL, the URL will be sent to your browser as if nothing happened.

 Configuration and Logging
 --------------